triosdirkvos/obsidian/README.md

 # obsidian
-Obsidian plugin and CSS code - tips tricks
+*Obsidian plugin and CSS code - tips tricks*

+In this ...